 AT&T is also challenged on the equipment front.
-Having lost its ownership hold over the local exchange companies with their huge equipment needs, AT&T must now compete for their business.
-As in long-distance transmission, AT&T's market share has no way to go but down, and its total sales will also decline, unless it can offset domestic losses by international Market share for PBX equipment qains. dropped from 51% to 22% over the AT&T's its production of new decade. equipment has been hampered by shortages in chip-making capacity.
-The company is now embarked on vigorous cost cutting; but it is bound by labor contracts which disadvantage it in comparison with its frequently nonunionized competitors.
+Having lost its ownership hold over the local exchange companies with their buge equipment needs, AT&T must now compete for their As business. in long-distance AT&T's market share has transmission, no way to go but down, and its total sales will also decline, unless it can offset domestic losses by international qains.
+Market share for PBX equipment dropped from 51% to 22% over AT&T's its production of new decade. equipment has been hampered by shortages in chip-making capacity. company is now embarked on vigorous cost cutting; but it is bound by labor contracts which disadvantage it in comparison with its frequently nonunionized competitors.
 According to some analysts, AT&T's cost for product installation and maintenance is \$61 per hour, as compared to \$33 for IBM and \$28 for MCI.
-The company is said to be able to cut more than 10% of its 373,000 employees without noticeably affecting its operations [1].
-The trend is unavoidably in a direction of labor confrontations, which will reduce or eliminate the traditional familial work attitudes at AT&T. It is also hampered by its relative lack of production orientation and marketing expertise, which is essential in the highly competitive markets into which is thrust, or to which it enters. it The market for small computers and PBX equipment is sophisticated as to performance characteristics, and has no great respect for big names, as even IBM has learned. Ιt demands innovation, rapid production cycles, strong support systems, and competitive pricing.
+The company is said to be able to cut more than 10% of 373,000 employees without noticeably affecting its operations [1]. trend is unavoidably in a direction of labor confrontations, which will reduce eliminate the traditional familial οг work attitudes at AT&T. It is also by its relative lack hampered production orientation and marketing expertise, which is essential in the highly competitive markets into which it is thrust, or to which it enters.
+The market for small computers and PBX equipment : is sophisticated as performance characteristics, and has no great respect for big names, as even learned.
+IBM has Ιt demands innovation, rapid production cycles, strong support systems, and competitive pricing.
 Even for a technological leader such as AT&T, which has entered with a line of 3B minicomputers and system 75 PBX and personal computers, this will prove to be a major challenge.